[coc.nvim]: UnhandledRejection: Launching server “jedi” using command jedi-language-server failed.

 Continue reading Bye Bye OmniCppComplete, Hello Clang Complete

-I started developing Google Gadgets for LabPixies, so one of the first thing I looked for was syntax highlighting.
-Vim recognized the gadgets’ code as XML file (which is correct), but I wanted also HTML syntax highlighting for the HTML part.
-So after searching a bit for some existing solution, I found one, but I didn’t like as it required me to wrap the HTML code with a specific comment.
+I started developing Google Gadgets for LabPixies, so one of the first things I looked for was syntax highlighting.
+Vim recognized the gadgets’ code as an XML file (which is correct), but I also wanted HTML syntax highlighting for the HTML part.
+So, after searching a bit for an existing solution, I found one, but I didn’t like it, as it required me to wrap the HTML code with a specific comment.
 As I don’t like this kind of solution, I’ve decided to create my own syntax highlighting file for Vim.

 Setting Up OmniComplete (Autocompletion) for wxWidgets in Vim

-I use Vim as my main IDE for C/C++ related development (as well as for almost all other development).
-If you use (or thinking about using) vim as as an IDE, you better get some good autocompletion functionality.
-This kind of autocompletion is provided by the OmniComplete, which is available since Vim 7.0.
-Just having the OmniComplete is a nice thing, but it’s much more helpful if configured properly to work with the libraries you use, such as wxWidgets.
-In this post I will show you how to get working the OmniComplete for wxWidgets, however, the procedure I will show can be easily adapted to almost all libraries.
+I use Vim as my main IDE for C/C++-related development (as well as for almost all other development).
+If you use (or are thinking about using) Vim as an IDE, you better get some good autocompletion functionality.
+This kind of autocompletion is provided by OmniComplete, which has been available since Vim 7.0.
+Just having OmniComplete is a nice thing, but it’s much more helpful if it’s configured properly to work with the libraries you use, such as wxWidgets.
+In this post, I will show you how to get OmniComplete working for wxWidgets.
+However, the procedure I will show can be easily adapted to almost all libraries.

 Continue reading Setting Up OmniComplete (Autocompletion) for wxWidgets in Vim